rexroni/keytap/README.md

 * Holding f does not type an f, but instead turns h/j/k/l into arrow keys and u/i into left/right parentheses for as long as you hold f

+* Quickly double tapping f (but holding the second press) will auto-repeat the f key for as long as you hold the second press

 * All other keys behave normally